ahmuuy/Assister-Multi-Tasking-discord-bot-TOS/README.md

 7. ***Termination***
 We reserve the right to suspend or terminate your access to Assister at any time for any reason without prior notice or liability.

-8. ***Governing Law***
-"These Terms of Service shall be governed by and construed in accordance with the laws of India, without regard to its conflict of law provisions", without regard to its conflict of law provisions.

 ***Contact Us***
 If you have any questions or concerns regarding these Terms of Service, please contact us at areebyaseen59@gmail.com or join the discord support server: https://discord.gg/j4uwhmgSyM